+The Mayor outlined how the BSIP was initially approved in October, and that the Combined Authority is awaiting approval of the £70 million grant, which will allow the establishment of the enhanced partnership scheme, including the capped single fare of £2 and £4.50 for a day ticket as discussed in previous meetings.
 Officers confirmed that the Combined Authority is waiting for a response from the Department for Transport, with the expectation that agreement will be given to go ahead as planned.
 The BSIP funding has identified approximately £37 million for bus fare reduction, and £31 million for network improvements.
 There is the need to further engage bus operators and other stakeholders, and assuming that the plan is confirmed to proceed it will be implemented from Autumn onwards.

-Members welcomed the BSIP funding, and questioned what conversations the Mayor had held with operators to ensure services continue when government recovery funding ceases at the end of September.
-The Mayor advised that she has spoken to operators to emphasise the need to keep as many services operating as possible, since up to 62 routes could be affected, impacting multiple wards across West Yorkshire.
+Members welcomed the BSIP funding, and questioned what conversations the Mayor had held with operators to ensure services continue.
+The Mayor advised that she has spoken to operators to emphasise the need to keep as many services operating as possible, since as many as 62 routes could be lost which will affect wards across West Yorkshire.
 The Mayor's Big Bus Chat is also taking place to hear the voice and needs of communities.

-Members questioned how operators will ensure reliable services, and if all operators will have the necessary ticket machine technology by the time the reduced fares are implemented.
-Officers responded that multiple factors could impact the reliability of buses, including the availability of drivers as well as the state of the highway network.
+Members questioned how operators will ensure reliable services, and if all operators will be equipped by the time the reduced fares are implemented.
+Officers responded that multiple factors can impact the reliability of buses, including the availability of drivers as well as the state of the highway network.
 The CRSTS funding includes highway improvements and will identify key areas which will improve traffic flow and priority for buses.
 The Combined Authority has also supported operators with the recruitment and retention of drivers to ensure adequate staffing levels.